OpenLMLab/LEval/README.md

     - `win % vs claude100k`([vsClaude_LEval_leaderboard.csv](https://github.com/OpenLMLab/LEval/blob/main/Leaderboard/vsClaude_LEval_leaderboard.csv)) The win rate of your model in the battle with `Claude-100k`

 ## Evaluate Popular Models
 We have conducted inference and obtained results for `gpt-3.5-turbo-16k-0613` and `gpt-3.5-turbo-0613` (4k context length), using a retrieve-augmented strategy that utilizes dense retrieval with powerful OpenAI AdaEmbedding as the vector representation.
 As we can see from the leaderboard, retrieve-based approaches generally yield better outcomes for tasks that have readily retrievable answers.
+We noticed that in tasks where `retrieve-turbo-4k` outperforms `turbo-16k`, the primary factor is that `turbo-4k` excels at following instructions.
+As a result, it can take the advantages of n-gram evaluation metrics.
 However, even for these tasks, there are instances where the predicted answer might be *"I don't know"* or *"not mentioned"* due to the quality of the retrieval process.
 Retrieval methods demonstrate comparatively less satisfactory performance for tasks like summarization or topic retrieval.

 We will also test the following open-sourced long-range models: